When to Replace Stormwater Infrastructure

 - 72% of wastewater spending in the United States was used for Operation and Maintenance.

-- 96% of this government spending was state and local governments.
+- 96% of this government spending was spent by state and local governments.

 - Government spending reached $113 billion in 2017 for water supply and wastewater treatment.

 As mentioned earlier, regular maintenance is crucial for ensuring the longevity and effectiveness of stormwater infrastructure.
-Neglecting maintenance can cause various problems, which can make replacement of the infrastructure necessary.
+Neglecting maintenance can cause various problems, making the replacement of infrastructure necessary.
 Regular maintenance activities include inspections, cleaning, repairs, and replacements of worn or damaged parts.

 Procedures Necessary for Proper Water Systems Maintenance